AdelAlmuhtaseb/archaeoai/README.md

 Built for real field use — logs artifact discoveries with GPS coordinates and photos, runs AI classification, and surfaces live insights to site supervisors.

-Developed from experience on the UNESCO Dig in History project (Erasmus+ 2026).

 ## Stack
 - FastAPI + Python